adiaz04/cse_360_group_project/README.md

 ## Unit Testing
 Our project is using a continuous integration server which kicks off all our unit tests on every commit and merge request.
+There are functional test cases defined in our documentation folder.

 ## Running:
 The binary executable is uploaded on a private server but can be found here: